Management Policy / Management Strategy

 4. Fair Information Disclosure and Prevention of Insider Trading

-We have established the Starzen Group Rules on the Prevention of Insider Trading to properly manage important corporate information, prevent insider trading, and disclose information in a fair manner.
+We have established the Rules on the Prevention of Insider Trading to properly manage important corporate information, prevent insider trading, and disclose information in a fair manner.
 At the same time, we promote thorough awareness and understanding of information management among all Group officers and employees.

 5. Financial Forecasts and Forward-Looking Statements